 The due diligence procedures are carried out on a High Value Individual Account during April 2015 and the account is determined as reportable.
-The Financial Institution is required to report on the account for both calendar years 2014 and 2015.
+The Financial Institution is required to report on the account for 2015 and subsequent years.

 Where the balance or value of an account does not exceed \$1,000,000 as of 30 June 2014, but does as of the last day of 31 December 2015 or a subsequent calendar year, the Financial Institution must perform the procedures described for High Value Accounts by 30 June of the year following the year in which the balance or value exceeded \$1,000,000.